Prerna1-k/Prerna1-k/README.md

-The codis basically to support error logging and basic operations in calculator.
-This will handle exceptions like divide zero gracefully.
+The cod is basically to support  basic operations  and logging in calculator.
+This code will handle exceptions gracefully.
 In the code have tried to encorporate Factory design pattern as far as possible.

 **Base class:**